 After acromegaly has been diagnosed by blood tests, a magnetic resonance imaging (MRI) or computed tomography (CT) scan of the pituitary is used to locate the tumor causing the overproduction of growth hormone.

-Medication is prescribed to reduce growth hormone levels.
+Medication is prescribed to normalize growth hormone levels.
 The drug octreotide inhibits growth hormone release.
 Long-term treatment can result in normal levels of growth hormone and IGF-1 in more than half of patients with the condition.
-Another drug, called pegvisomant, also may be prescribed.
+A newer drug, called pegvisomant, binds to growth hormone receptors and can normalize IGF-1 levels in 90 percent of patients.
+A class of drugs called dopamine agonists has also been used, although they normalize growth hormone levels in just 15 to 30 percent of patients.